elleen-tiong/yelp_nlp/README.md

     sublinear_tf=True
 )
 ```
 Linear Support Vector Machine was chosen as the baseline model (why), with the regularisation parameter C = 1 and class_weight = "balanced" to counteract the imbalanced classes.
+Performance was evaluated on accuracy, precision, recall, and F1 score.

 ```
 svm = LinearSVC(